gwynacua/Network-Scanner-GUI/README.md

 and aims to educate users about security risks within their home network.

 REQUIREMENTS
 The following libraries, components and application need to install:
 - Install nmap from nmap.org

-- Install libraries using pip:
+Install libraries using pip:
 1. Python-nmap
 2. Psutil - to get system and hardware information such as network activity
 3. Apscheduler - for scheduler feature
 3. Plyer - for desktop notification

+FEATURES
+1. User Authentication
+2. Nmap Integration
+3. Scan report generation
+4. Preconfigure High Risk Port Detection
+5. Desktop Notification
+6. Scheduled Scanning

 OUT-OF-SCOPE